meilisearch/integration-guides/README.md

 A linter should be added to optimize contributions.

-We also recommend to add a `.editorconfig` file so that everyone can follow minimal style rules.
+We also recommend to add a `.editorconfig` file so that everyone can follow minimal styling rules.